 This note provides information about the company's interest-bearing loans and borrowings.
 For more information about the company's exposure to interest rate and foreign exposure currency risk - refer to Note 29 Risks arising from financial instruments.

 NON-CURRENT LIABILITIES Million US dollar 2016

 Secured bank loans 210

 Unsecured bank loans 8 266

 Unsecured bond issues 105 146

 Unsecured other loans 111

 Finance lease liabilities 208

-and the second s 113 941
+inger of the second 113 941